S3-working-group/s3-practical-guide/docs/all.md

 **Clarify organizational drivers (i.e. what's happening and what's needed in relation to the organization), and respond as required.**

-Responses to <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">organizational drivers</dfn> include:
+Responses to <a href="#" class="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">organizational drivers</a> include:

-- direct action (<dfn data-info="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</dfn>)
+- direct action (<a href="#" class="tooltip" title="Operations: Doing the work and organizing day-to-day activities within the constraints defined through governance.">operations</a>)
 - organizing how work will be done
 - making governance decisions